 This error may occur because your computer physically doesn't have enough RAM to run the requested model, or because the JVM installed on your machine can only access a restricted portion of the computer's memory.
 For acceptable performance, Invrea recommends using Scenarios on a computer with a JVM that has access to at least 200 MB of memory.

-Sometimes, after being confronted with a certain kind of model, Scenarios will stop scenario generation and return what it calls a zero-probability error.
+Sometimes, after being confronted with a model, Scenarios will stop scenario generation and return what it calls a zero-probability error.
 The dialog box that pops up contains the recommendation to examine your model - consisting both of the assumptions made within it as well as the data used to train those assumptions - for correctness.
 That dialog box will forward you to this location for more information.
 This documentation entry gives a detailed explanation of what a zero-probability error is, why it happens, and what you can do about it.

 In short, a zero-probability error occurs when Scenarios is given a model that it deems to be impossible, or so close to impossible that it literally makes no odds.
 For a very basic example, consider the following spreadsheet: